Does the Weather Affect Our Health?

 Headaches

 Migraine sufferers are quick to blame changes in the weather for their pain.
 Studies show that there may be some validity to this argument.
-Headache diaries of migraine patients over the course of a year stated that they experienced more headaches during the cold months.
-Another study showed that headaches were more likely to occur as the season change, mainly winter to spring and then spring to summer.
+Headache diaries of migraine patients over a year stated that they experienced more headaches during the cold months.
+Another study showed that headaches were more likely to occur as the seasons changed, mainly winter to spring and then spring to summer.
+During rainstorms, a person can also develop a headache due to a change in barometric pressure.
+Due to the rapid change in air pressure as a storm arrives or leaves, it can put a strain on the sinuses and lead to imbalances.

 Cold and Flu